adamarnesen/LCR-API-Plus/README.md

 # LCR API

-A Python API for Leader and Clerk Resources for the LDS Church.
+A Python API for Leader and Clerk Resources for [The Church of Jesus Christ of Latter-day Saints](https://www.churchofjesuschrist.org/?lang=eng).
 I've only tested it with Python 3.5+.

 The following calls are supported, which correspond to a page in LCR: